OpenThird3ye/opencabinaero/opencabinaero.md

 #### 3. Lighting
 #### 4. Environmental Control (ECS)
 #### 5. Cabin Networks
+1. DHCP Server
+   + There shall be one dedicated DHCP server for the cabin
+   + TBD
+3. Security
+   + TBD
+5. LAN
+6. WLAN
+7. VLAN
+   + VLANs 1-9 shall be reserved for router and WAN related interfaces.

+8. Status and Reporting
+  1. Discrete Logic
+     The use of discrete logic shall be the preferred means of system status and reporting for the following.
+     + System/LRU Powered On.
+     + System/LRU Failed.
+     + WLAN Status
+  3. Network API
+     The system should have the capability to be queiried by a REST or WEB API.
+     + System/LRU ON.
+     + System/LRU Failed.
+     + System/LRU Failed Code or reason (ASCII).
+  5. MQTT
+     + TBD
 ### 4. List of Terms
 API: Application Programming Interface
 CMS: Cabin Management System